How to Saltwater Fish

 - Minimum size limit - Rules that state a fish must be larger than a certain size for them to be harvested.
 These rules allow fish to reach a size that enables spawning before being harvested.

 - Slot limit - Similar to the minimum size limit, slot limits have both an upper and lower size limit, and only fish that are within that slot may be harvested.
-This tool allows young fish to mature, while also protecting larger fish, which are ready to spawn.
+This tool allows young fish to mature, while also protecting larger spawning fish.

 Season - Times of year that are open or closed to fishing for a certain species.
 This tool is used to protect fish from harvest during sensitive times of the year such as spawning periods or times of heavy fishing.

 Trolling is a popular fishing technique which can be done with live bait or artificial lures and requires a boat.
-Let your bait out behind the boat and put it in gear!
+Let your bait out behind the boat and put the boat in gear.
 Slowly trolling live baits has proven a favorite method for many Florida anglers, especially for king mackerel and other pelagic species.
 A downrigger may be used to adjust the depth while outriggers can spread out bait.

-Jigging is one of the oldest and most popular inshore fishing techniques.
-Used by many anglers, jigging gives the appearance of an injured fish.
+Jigging, one of the oldest and most popular fishing techniques, gives the appearance of an injured fish.
 To jig, cast out and let your jig sink to the bottom.
 Using your wrist quickly snap and flick your rod either horizontally (side to side) or vertically (up and down).
 Afterward, proceed to let your jig sink back to the bottom.
 Repeat the process.
-This is a popular inshore method that can lead to success with many different species by simply adjusting the weight of the jig and speed of the motion.
+This is a popular inshore and offshore method that can lead to success with many different species by simply adjusting the weight of the jig and speed of the motion.

 Lures are shiny, colorful, artificial baits used to attract or lure fish.
-Coming in all types, shapes, and sizes, lures usually look like small baitfish or insects.
-Lures are popularly used by many anglers, and some consider them to be the best way to catch fish.
-Lures are also available for nearly all species of fish, from spinners to sunfish to plastic worms and minnow imitation for bass.
-Each lure type has its own techniques.
-Here are 5 lures you can use to catch fish:
+Coming in all types, shapes and sizes, lures usually look like small baitfish or insects.
+Lures are used by many anglers, and some consider them to be the best way to catch fish.
+Each lure type has its own techniques and lures are available for nearly all species of fish.

 Jigs are some of the most popular lures around.
 Used in both freshwater and saltwater, jigs come in many different shapes, colors, and sizes.
 Jigs usually consist of a weighted head and a hook or a slender, narrow metal jig.
 This is when the jigging technique should come into play.